 - Find Windows Update and click Run

-- Restart your PC and try the update again
+- Try installing the update again

-2. Run a System File Check (SFC)
+2. Run System File Checker (SFC)

 Steps: